 BBC News NI Political Reporter

-Charles Walker has said the Commons vote on the Brexit deal is one of the hardest decisions he's had to make.
-The Conservative chair of the Commons Procedure Committee told Westminster Hour presenter Carolyn Quinn the vote carries a "great burden" and "great responsibility".
+Charles Walker says the Commons vote on the Brexit deal is one of the hardest decisions he's had to make.

 Jo Johnson called for a fresh referendum as he resigned as transport minister over the Brexit deal.